NIHR-BI/2023_24_Flu_data_upload/README.md

 - The England website says that the data refreshes every Thursday at 9:30am.
 The trigger in GitHub is therefore set to 10:00am everyday, in case there are delays.
 - The Wales website says that the data is refreshed weekly but it is not clear when exactly this happens.
 The trigger in GitHub is therefore set to 10:00am everyday.

+## 2022/23

+- England: "Weekly updates will commence on Thursday 24 November 2022 and will continue every Thursday at 09:30 through the winter, with a final publication on Thursday 6 April 2023 covering the week ending Sunday 2 April 2023."